shlima/russian_production_calendar/README.md

 @holidays = Range.new(Date.new(2020, 1, 1), Date.new(2020, 12, 31)).select(&:holiday?)
 ```

-Find out working weekends days of the given year
+Find out working days of the given year

 ```ruby
 require 'russian_production_calendar/ext/date'